Foundation Diet and Health

 You can find all the ingredients, the coverage of the daily requirement and comparison values with other ingredients in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-Health effects
+Health Effects

-Deoxypodophyllotoxin can be used as a precursor for the synthesis of epipodophyllotoxin, the starting material for the cancer drugs etoposide and teniposide.
+Anthricin can be used as a precursor for the synthesis of epipodophyllotoxin, the starting material for the cancer drugs etoposide and teniposide.
 7,13

 Antitumor: Nine lignan compounds were isolated from the roots of cow parsley and their antitumor activity was tested against HepG2 (human hepatocellular carcinoma), MG-63 (human osteosarcoma), B16 melanoma cells and HeLa cancer cells (human cervical carcinoma).
-Two of the compounds showed significant inhibitory activities, two others showed weaker inhibition and other compounds were weakly anticancer.
+Two of the compounds showed strong inhibitory activities, two others showed weaker inhibition and other compounds were weakly anticancer.
 8

 Antioxidant: The antioxidant properties have been demonstrated with both crude extracts and isolated compounds.
 The most important antioxidants in cow parsley are quercetin, apigenin and rutin.
 7